jacobeisenstein/gt-nlp-class/Policies.md

 the lectures, and students in the second group suffer in the project assignments.
 My advice is to get the background material first, and then take this course.

+## Policies ##

+Multiple studies have shown that using a laptop in class -- even for taking notes -- reduces students' educational attainment.
+See [here](http://www.newyorker.com/online/blogs/elements/2014/06/the-case-for-banning-laptops-in-the-classroom.html) for a popular press article summarizing this research.
+You are adults and must make your own decision, but my advice is to try pen and paper instead.

+There are two types of assignments: homeworks and projects.
+- Homework assignments are due in class, in paper format.
+Printers are unreliable, so leave a little time to get it printed out.
+They will not be accepted late; however, you get one "freebie" homework that you can skip.
+- Project assignments are due at the start of class on T-Square.
+They will be accepted up to three days late.
+For every 24 hour period after the due date, the grade will be reduced by 20%.
+It's usually best to just turn in the project on time with what you have.

+If you cannot make it to office hours, please email me to make an appointment.
+It's unlikely I'll be able to chat if you just stop by my office.
+The same is true for the TA.